Richargh/template-kotlin-junit5-hamkrest/README.md

-# template-kotlin-junit5-hamkrest
+# Template: Kotlin, junit5, hamkrest

-Template for a simple kotlin and Junit5 hamkrest project
+Template for a simple kotlin and Junit5 hamkrest project.

+## Usage

+A number of hamkrest matchers can be found on [Github](https://github.com/npryce/hamkrest).